Come home to yourself

 This program reflects Mind Monarch’s belief that access to transformative healing experiences should not depend on privilege or income — and that community care means creating pathways for everyone to participate.

-• To confirm your journey, a 25% non-refundable deposit is due 48 hours before your preparation session.
-The remaining balance for facilitator services and service center room rental is due 48 hours before your scheduled journey day.
+• Facilitation package: To confirm your journey, a 25% non-refundable deposit is due 48 hours before your preparation session.
+The remaining balance for facilitator services is due 48 hours before your scheduled journey day.

 Accepted payment methods for facilitator services and service center room rental include cash, Venmo, PayPal, or Zelle.
 Please note a 3% processing fee applies to PayPal and Venmo transactions.